KritBlade/MVU_Zod_StatusMenuBuilder/README.md

 https://github.com/KritBlade/ArtificRealm/blob/main/PresetPatch/jailbreak.txt

 You can remove lorebook entries in the Artific Realm character card to build your own story.
-The character card is a playable demo to show case all the advance features that you can use.
+The character card starting with v0.7.0 works with this Status Menu Builder and it is a playable demo to show case all the advance features that you can use.
 In fact, it is a full feature RPG game with multiple characters tracking, which you can see the description here.  https://github.com/KritBlade/ArtificRealm

 ---------------------------------------